The Ultimate Plum Cake

 And now for the actual cake which is super easy to make!
 I love adding cocoa powder to the cake batter because it brings in another level of depth to the flavour of rum.
 If you don't want that, just substitute it with the same quantity of flour.

 I use yoghurt to make the eggless version because it works really well without changing the texture of our final product.

 2 eggs / 90g of Yogurt

 2 tsp spice mix

 300g Soaked dry fruits

-Melt the butter in a bowl and add in sugar, eggs or yogurt (based on your choice), Cocoa powder and the Spice mix.
+Melt the butter in a bowl and add in sugar, eggs or yoghurt (based on your choice), Cocoa powder and the Spice mix.
 Whisk it together get rid of all the lumps.
 Fold in the flour and then add your soaked fruits.
 You may use the liquid based on the consistency of the batter.
 You don't want it to be too runny or too thick.
-Pour it into a mold and tap once to get rid of any big air gaps.
+Pour it into a mould and tap once to get rid of any big air gaps.
 Then bake at 150-degree celsius for at least 40-50 minutes.
 You can also bake it into logs if you're looking to gift it to your friends.

-This makes for a great centerpiece at dinner parties and you can pour some additional rum onto the cake after it has cooled down if you're trying to get anyone drunk.
+This makes for a great centrepiece at dinner parties and you can pour some additional rum onto the cake after it has cooled down if you're trying to get anyone drunk.
 You'll have a merry time with this cake, I promise.